-If you are in the market for a truly amazing, world-class Fuzz pedal, look no further, the Fulltone ’69 is your baby
+If you are in the market for a truly amazing, world-class Fuzz pedal, look no further; the Fulltone ’69 is your baby.

-Of all the Fuzz pedals I have tried, the Fulltone ’69 is really the king.
-An incredibly transparent pedal with a top-shelf fuzz that can be easily rolled-back for great tonal variations.
+Of all the fuzz pedals I have tried, the Fulltone ’69 is really the king.
+This is an incredibly transparent pedal with a top-shelf fuzz that can be easily rolled back for great tonal variations.
 Here’s more of what you should know about this impressive pedal:

 The knob labeled “Contour” is where the real fun starts.
 It is kind of a combination mid-range / thickness control.
 Needless to say, when turned down, the fuzz is a bit thinner as is the overall tone.
-This is helpful if you want Fuzz without all the “Woof” When you increase the Contour level, the Fuzz get’s thicker and has more body.
+This is helpful if you want fuzz without all the “woof.”
+When you increase the Contour level, the fuzz gets thicker and has more body.
 This also adds to the random harmonics and general squeaks that are likely to come out of your guitar.
 If you experiment by using less drive and more Contour (or vice verse) there are some seriously fun sounds to be found.

 Like most of Mike Fuller’s pedals, the ’69 is totally transparent.
-It just adds amazingly complex Fuzz to whatever you put into the pedal.
+It just adds amazingly complex fuzz to whatever you put into the pedal.
 On the other end of the pipe is your original tone, just with lots and lots of cream dripping from it.
-When the pedal is disengaged, the “True Bypass” claim is bolstered by an un-fettered and decidedly pure tone.
+When the pedal is disengaged, the “True Bypass” claim is bolstered by an unfettered and decidedly pure tone.